TradeTrust/tradetrust-core/README.md

 # TradeTrust Core

-Unified interface for interacting with TradeTrust's various services.
+Unified interface for interacting with TradeTrust's various services such as document verification and validation of the fragments.
 This library contains a set of modules.

--   [verify](#verify-module) contains methods related to verification of Tradetrust documents.
--   [utils] provide utility methods for TradeTrust functionalities.
-It contains sub modules.
-    -   [constants](#utilsconstants-module) contains constant values, such as list of supported networks
-    -   [fragment](#utilsfragments-module) provides a set of methods to interact with verification fragments
-    -   [provider](#utilsproviders-module) contains method to generate provider

 ## Installation